Elokuva-sovellus6/elokuvasivu/README.md

 14. **Share Favorites** – Users can share their list as a public URI.

 ### Bonus Feature
-15. **Profile page** – Additional functionality chosen by the development team.
+15. **Group Page discussion board** – Additional functionality chosen by the development team.